-We own and operate three restored homestead cabins in the Surprise Valley area of north Joshua Tree, about 15 mins from Joshua Tree National Park.
+We own and operate three restored homestead cabins in the Coyote Valley area of north Joshua Tree, about 15 mins from Joshua Tree National Park.
 All are available for short or long stays.
 We are Airbnb “super hosts” with over 600 positive reviews, on Airbnb since 2010.
 We welcome you!

 Sonora cabin, which has been featured in the New York Times ‘T’ travel magazine and the book ‘Jackrabbit Homestead,’ was constructed in 1955 and still has its original green paint.
 Book on Airbnb

 Sunever cabin is a pre-fab homestead cabin, one of many built in the 1950’s in the area (now all disappeared save for this one…).
 Book on Airbnb

 Saturn homestead camp cabin is actually three structures: a restored homestead cabin bunkhouse, a deluxe outhouse with hot-water shower, and an outdoor kitchen/dining structure.
 Book on Airbnb, Book on Hipcamp

 We are Stephanie Smith and Jay Babcock.
 Over 10 years ago we came to the hi-desert, landing in slightly settled, mostly unfenced quiet wilderness, with deep unsmogged horizons, enveloped nightly by a fantastically starred sky.
 It’s a long way from the urban apartments we spent our adult lives in… Read our story